con2000us/Wilbur-s-rewardbook/README.md

 1. Go to [supabase.com](https://supabase.com) and create a new project
 2. Wait for the project to be ready
 3. Go to **SQL Editor** in your Supabase dashboard
-4. Copy and paste the entire content of `setup-database.sql`
+4. Copy and paste the entire content of `database/setup-database.sql`
 5. Click **Run** to execute the SQL
 6. Go to **Settings** → **API** and copy:
    - **Project URL** → This is your `NEXT_PUBLIC_SUPABASE_URL`